28-Day Cape Camino: Wine, Farm, Community, Countryside

 Day 23: Laaiplek ➝ Bokkom Laan (11km)

-Your end spot is famous for bokkoms- a traditional West Coast delicacy made from salted, air-dried mullet.
-It is also well known for its historic fishing culture- Bokkom Laan is one of the oldest streets in Velddrif and has long been central to the local fishing and bokkom-drying trade.
-Transport takes you to Stukkie Plaas over the Berg River mouth.
+This historical street is famous for bokkoms- a traditional West Coast delicacy made from salted, air-dried mullet.
+It is also well known for its historic fishing culture.
+Bokkom Laan is one of the oldest streets in Velddrift and has long been central to the local fishing and bokkom-drying trade.
+The Berg River was once called Santiago, linked to the area by early Portuguese explorers.

 Day 24: Sunset Lodge ➝ Lampiesbaai (14km)